 In March, we were joined by the Guildford family of Crediton, who sampled some JOG events in the spring term.

 Karen Lewis joined in February.
-Already she has taken the commendably adventurous step of registering for the Scottish 6 Days this summer.
+This summer, along with her family, she took the commendably adventurous step of taking part in the Scottish 6 Days in the summer.
 JOG regulars the Willmott family (Dave, Oliver and Harry) also joined in February and ran for the club at the inter-club team event in Dorset the next month.